hoangphan/hoangphan.github.io/README.md

 # hoangphan.github.io
 ### Hi there
 This is a space to write mini blogs, using hugo & Bilberry Hugo Theme.
-Hosted in github pages.
+Hosted on Github pages.

 The current generated site is hosted here: https://hoangphan.github.io/